ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

 The optional argument on the `ParentAttribute` specifies a selection set that describes the requirements for the parent object.
 In the example above, it defines that the brand ID is required.
 However, you could also specify that you need the IDs of the products as well, such as `Id Products { Id }`.
-The parent we inject is guaranteed to have the properties filled with the required data.
-We evaluate this string in the source generator, and if it does not match the object structure, it would yield a compile-time error.
+The parent that is injected is guaranteed to have the properties filled with the required data.
+We evaluate this string representing the requirement in the source generator, and if it does not match the object structure, it would yield a compile-time error.
 The whole `DataLoader` projections engine is marked as experimental, and we are looking for feedback.

 Apart from this, we have invested a lot into `GreenDonut` to ensure that you can use the source-generated `DataLoader` without any dependencies on `HotChocolate`.
 Since `DataLoader` is ideally used between the business layer and the data layer and is transparent to the REST or GraphQL layer.